 For example, Behind the mountain, the sun set.
 Sencondly, translation of culture-specific expressions, such as sayings, idiom, allusion, should be use the method of target-language-orientedness.
 For example, in the kingdom of blind men the one-eyed man is king.

 Sometimes, the source language has no cultural factors, but its target language with strong color of national culture.
 It is also an example of target-language-orientedness.

 Right attitude and method to survey cultural factors of source language

 In view of translation history worldwide, the translation strategy of target-language-orientedness is historic.
 It is the historical inevitability to use this strategy so as to introduce exotic culture as soon as possible or to convey the main message of source language when there is cultural barrier.

 Firstly, we should admit the characteristics and specialties of different culture.
 Because there is huge difference between English and Chinese culture or western and oriental culture, when translating cultural expressions, it is actually very difficult to be loyal to cultural image while accurately convey figure of speech, pragmatic meaning.

 Secondly, translation is using another language to express idea and artistic style of the source, is a creative thinking of translators, so the language characteristics and cultural awareness of translators are inevitably seen in the translation.

-Both translation strategies have their merits; the right way is to follow the principle of “harmony with diversity”.
+Both Chinese and English language translation strategies have their merits; the right way is to follow the principle of “harmony with diversity”.
 For maintaining the representative difference of the source language, we should use the method of literal translation.